darkychin/WordCloud-D3/README.md

 3. Create word cloud settings feature
 4. Try to create read user data feature
 5. Style the word cloud web app
-6. Redo everything in Node and use latest D3 and Jason Davies cloud.layout (keep the pure js version in sub directory
+6. Redo everything in Vue Node and use latest D3 and Jason Davies cloud.layout (keep the pure js version in sub directory
 7. Host the web app on github pages (if possible)
+8. HAVE FUN (THIS IS A THREAT)